A rich, moist gluten-free fruit cake, laced with brandy ~ this is the perfect gluten free Christmas cake or traditional

 But if you don’t like ‘em, by all means, leave them out.
 Remember, we’re only using the fruits we like.
 It’s a fruit cake revolution, people!

 So you just need to chop any larger fruits like apricots and dates into smaller pieces, about the same size as a raisin.
 Then rinse them under warm running water.
 This gets any of that sugary, dusty, cloudy stuff off them and also starts moistening and plumping the fruit up.

 Your fruit needs to be plump.
 Just sayin’.

 I like to mix the fruit and alcohol in a large airtight container.
 Once you close the lid the liquid can’t evaporate – it has no choice but to be absorbed by the fruit.
 Plus it means that in between stirs, I can just shake the container to mix it all up.
 (Which also saves a few cherries from being eaten, just quietly.)

-And even if you wanted to make it with wheat flour (it works equally as well), a little overworked gluten in a fruit cake is really no big deal.
+And even if you wanted to make this recipe with wheat flour (it works equally well), a little overworked gluten in a fruit cake is really no big deal.
 Some people even use extra gluten-y bread flour in their fruit cakes, to help it all hold together.

 We’re using Xanthan gum in the gluten free version of this cake to replace the gluten.
 The gum helps to bind the mixture together and to stop it from crumbling when you cut it.
 You can leave the gum out of the recipe if you prefer, just be aware that the cake slices won’t hold together quite as well.
 Maturing a gluten free fruit cake (I’ll talk about that more below) will also help it to cut neatly.